 J.K.
 Rowling – Fantastic Beasts & Where to Find Them (2001/2017)

 This book was written by J.K.
 Rowling, but attributed to the fictional character, Newton “Newt” Artemis Fido Scamander, whose adventures in 1920s New York have just been explored in the film, Fantastic Beasts & Where to Find Them.
 Unlike the movie, this book is NOT an adventure story, but a BESTIARY: an alphabetical catalog of various creatures from Rowling’s magical universe (which is built around both classical mythology and regional folklore, though the monsters are sometimes tweaked and twisted to better fit Rowling’s vision—and I’m okay with that.)
-Bestiaries are fun, in my opinion, and I’ve read several: collections of mythological creatures from different parts of the world, books about science fiction creatures from various films and novels, Japanese yokai catalogs, monster manuals for role playing games, etc. I’m a sucker for monsters, so a book full of them is usually an easy purchase.
+Bestiaries are fun, in my opinion, and I’ve read several: collections of mythological creatures from different parts of the world, books about science fiction creatures from various films and novels, Japanese yokai catalogs, monster manuals for role playing games, etc. I’m a sucker for monsters, so a book full of them is usually an easy purchase for me.

 What makes THIS collection fun and worth reading are two main elements: 1.
 Rowling is very clever, and she fills the book not just with information about her creatures, but also with interesting footnotes and asides, many of them very funny, about the adventures and misadventures of various wizards and witches who have encountered these strange, magical beasts.
 I quickly started to look forward to these asides as much as the individual creature entries, because the footnotes were almost always good for a chuckle, if not a full-fledged belly laugh.
 2. For fans of the Harry Potter universe or of the new film, there are a number of creatures in this book that are heavily featured in those stories.
 The recognition factor can be very entertaining.
 “Oh yeah, I remember the acromantula!
 It was in the Chamber of Secrets novel, and its death was a major plot point in Half-Blood Prince!”
 How many of these critters do you remember from the stories or did you spot in the movies?
 (Alright, alright—don’t talk all at once…)